nmfs-ost/noaa-fit-resources/_posts/2019-06-23-code-documentation.md

 or if they will need to define a class that can then initiate actions.
 Integrated examples are nicely illustrated in a hybrid code/text format, although they can be adequately explained in comments within a code file.
-Some formats we recommend include markdown and Jupyter notebooks.
+Some formats we recommend include markdown, Jupyter notebooks, and Quarto.

 One best practice that is not required includes creating a shared space for examples of your code, including your examples and user-generated